-Whirling was practised by the Sufis in Baghdad as early as in the 9th Century.
-Jalal Ad-Din Muhammad Ar-Rumi, the Islamic mystic and major Persian poet of the Middle Ages himself practised whirling in its spontaneous, sometimes impetuous form.
+The Sufis already practised whirling in Baghdad in the 9th Century.
+Jalal Ad-Din Muhammad Ar-Rumi, the Islamic mystic and major Persian poet of the Middle Ages himself whirled spontaneously, sometimes even impetuously.
 Whirling was later perfected by his son, Sultan Walad, who made into an institution by founding the Mevlevi order.

-In its complete form, the ṣamā' ritual is a representation of human beings' spiritual journey to the Divine and their return as servants of the Divine.
+In its complete form, the ṣamā' ritual illustrates f human beings' spiritual journey to the Divine and their return as servants of the Divine.
 Every movement carries a symbolic meaning and is carefully performed with the utmost concentration.

 Neither My heaven nor My earth contain Me,

 yet the heart of My pious servant contains Me.

 The training lasts three years.
 During 1,001 days, the students learn the art of 'walking on the spot', circling without leaving that spot, not even by as much as an inch.
 The goal is reached when they can whirl while remaining perfectly centred.